Busquets plans to end career at Barcelona

 "When the knockout rounds start against the top teams, if you're not on form, you're out.
 That's happened to us recently and we have to be prepared because it's something we've lacked in recent years."

-Barca has already qualified for the knockout rounds and will confirm top spot in Group B if it beats PSV on Thursday (AEDT).
+Barca have already qualified for the knockout rounds and will confirm top spot in Group B if they beat PSV on Wednesday.